Curious by nature.

 Where my time goes.

-- Full-stack web apps — Next.js, TypeScript, Postgres, edge runtimes
+- Full-stack product engineering — Next.js, TypeScript, Postgres, APIs